CryptoTracker-Platzi-Master/Frontend/README.md

 ## Sign UP

-In our registration system does not require demaciados data, once you process your information you can have an account in our application and redirect you to make your login
+In our registration system does not require too much data, once you process your information you can have an account in our application and redirect you to make your login

 <img src='./src/assets/img-readme/sign-up.png' alt='image of the home'>
 <br/><br/>